Skip to main content

 $0

 Making loan payments on time can help you avoid financial and legal problems.
-Default—missing too many payments—can result in low credit scores, additional fees, wage garnishment, and ineligibility for further federal student aid.
+Default—missing too many payments—can negatively impact your credit score, add additional fees, result in involuntary deductions from your paycheck and Social Security payment, and make you ineligibile for further federal student aid until you can get your loans out of default.

 Estimated monthly loan payment